ksu-cs-textbooks/cc410/content/y-milestones/02-documentation-testing.md

 ###### Documentation

-* Each Wrap, Side, Drink, and Enumeration class should have all required documentation comments.
+* Each Entree, Side, Drink, and Enumeration class should have all required documentation comments.
   * **Every method must be documented, including parameters and return values.**
   * Checkstyle/Flake8 should not give any errors related to documentation in the `src` directory.
   * You are encouraged, but not required, to create documentation comments for unit tests.